 Crimes reported under the Silent Witness Program are included in the annual disclosure of crime statistics.
-The VOICE Center staff report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
-The VOICE Center staff will inform persons they are counseling that they will make these confidential reports.
-The VOICE Center staff will not disclose any identifying information without the written consent of the client.
+CCR Student Resource Advocates and other staff report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
+All CCR staff will inform those whom they are advising that these confidential reports will be made.
+The CCR staff will not disclose any identifying information without the written consent of the client.